inexorgame-obsolete/wiki-mirror/Ambient-Occlusion.md

 ![with AO](http://www.bilderhoster.net/safeforgallerie/cs8y55xn.jpg)

 ### Is it fps-expensive?
-No its not, unlike Tesseract, we implementated it into the current lightmap-system.
+No its not, unlike Tesseract, we implemented it into the current lightmap-system.
 This means your FPS do not change at all!